WebAssembly/gc/proposals/gc/MVP.md

 * There is a runtime subtyping hierarchy on RTTs; creating an RTT requires providing a *parent type* in the form of an existing RTT; the RTT for `anyref` is the root of this hierarchy.

-* An RTT t1 is a *sub-RTT* of another RTT t2 iff either of the following holds:
+* An RTT rtt1 is a *sub-RTT* of another RTT rtt2 iff either of the following holds:
-  - t1 and t2 represent the same static type, or
+  - rtt1 and rtt2 are the same value, or
-  - t1 has a parent that is a sub-RTT of t2.
+  - rtt1 has a parent that is a sub-RTT of rtt2.

 * Validation requires that each parent type is a representative of a static supertype of its child; runtime subtyping hence is a sub-relation of static subtyping (a graph with fewer nodes and edges).